ChristopheGovaerts/WebSite/README.md

 # WebSite
-Collectionn of file for use in test personal website
+Collection of file for use in test personal website